 Therapy starts with connection—and that begins with getting to know each other.

 I’ve always been drawn to understanding how people think, feel, and grow.
 Becoming a therapist felt like a natural fit—an extension of my empathy, curiosity, and desire to be present with people through challenges and change.
-Over time, I’ve built on those instincts with clinical training, research, and hands-on experience to help clients feel seen, supported, and capable of growth.
+Over time, I’ve built on those instincts through clinical training, research, and hands-on experience to help clients feel seen, supported, and capable of meaningful growth.

 My approach is collaborative and flexible.
 I draw from a range of evidence-based methods, including: